 And it doesn’t fail due to any system problems but the fact that the user broke his or her headphone jack in the jack and cannot get the broken piece out.

 So today we are here to give some tips and solutions on how to fix headphone jack broke off in iPad issue.
+Over here read about why your one airpod is louder than the other.

 The solution given below can be used with a wide variety of devices which accommodate the 3.5 mm jack as many devices are going wireless due to the current trend of Apple removing the jack.